CodCrazy/Solana-Rust-Pumpfun-Raydium-Sniper-Bot/README.md

-# Solana Ultra-Fast New Token Sniper on Raydium and Pump.fun in Rust 🚀
+# Solana Fast New Token Sniper on Raydium and Pump.fun in Rust 🚀

 ## Overview